 About the Park

 The Porcupine Mountains’ cultural history begins with the Native Americans, who named the escarpment peaks after the crouched woodland porcupines they resemble.
-Europeans first came to the area in search of furs, and successive waves of extraction efforts followed.
+Europeans first came to the area in search of furs, and successive waves of natural resources extraction efforts followed.
 Between 1845 and 1910, 45 different copper mines operated in the Park.
 In the early 1900s, loggers harvested the easily reached shoreline pines.

 The Park offers a wide variety of activities for the outdoor enthusiast including hiking, camping, fishing, canoeing, swimming, mountain biking, Alpine and Nordic skiing, and much more.
 The Park provides four-season recreation at its finest.
 A trip to the Porkies will be something you’re sure to remember, and you will want to visit again!